 5. Lijing (Li Ching-The Book of Rites) - key ceremonies of the Confucian social order from about the 2nd century BCE.
 This title is applied to three works on Li (rites or ritual), the Yi Li, the Li Chi, and the Zhou/Chou Li, or Rites of Zhou/Chou.

-The Lun Yu (the Analects of Confucius) - supposedly sayings of Confucius (c.
-551 - 479 BCE) but the text was not collected and edited until some 400 years after Confucius's death.
+The Analects of Confucius (Lun Yu) - supposedly sayings of Confucius (Kongzi, c.
+551 - 479 BCE) but the text was not collected and edited until some 400 years after his death.
+There are numerous versions of the Lun Yu online and some differ in the numbering of verses by 2 verses.
+For example, the Lun Yu 6:11 here, is the Lun Yu 6:13 here.

 The Dao de jing (Tao Te Ching) - supposedly the composition of Laozi (Lao Tzu), a contemporary of Confucius.
 There is significant doubt as to the existence of this Laozi as a historical person, however.